 As the loop antenna has a directional pattern, it is used to find out the transmitter also called radio direction finding (RDF).
 To resonate at the operating frequency, one must attach a capacitor in parallel with the antenna.
 As discussed earlier, an impedance matching network is essential to achieve maximum efficiency.

 b- The Patch antenna

 The patch antenna looks like a rectangular or circular patch of copper on PCB.
 The span of the patch antenna is about one-half of the wavelength of radio waves.
 The practicality of patch antenna is at microwave frequencies because short wavelengths help to design small-size patches.
-Thanks to its ease of design on printed circuit boards, portable devices using wireless functionality mostly use patch antenna.
+Thanks to its ease of design on printed circuit boards, portable devices using wireless functionality mostly use patch antennas.